hestiacp/hestiacp-docs/web/docs/admin/filemanager.md

 Long answer: Refer to the install script ./install/hst-install-debian.sh for all the changes made to /etc/ssh/sshd_config.
-For Debian, the changes can be summarized as follows:
+For Debian, the changes can be summarised as follows:

 ```bash
 # HestiaCP Changes to the default /etc/ssh/sshd_config in Debian 10 Buster